Bayesiano-creator/run-access-remote-JN/README.md

 [remote_server]$ screen -r <SCREEN-NAME>
 ```

 Once you've executed the above three commands you'll be inside the```<SESSION-NAME>``` session and you'll see a new window, without the above commands.
 You can verify that you're inside that session by running again ```screen -ls```.
 Now the screen will be Attached instead of Detached.
-Next, run a Jupyter Notebook server:
+Next, start a Jupyter Notebook server:

 ```
 [remote_server]$ screen -ls